 - Imposing and working church dating back to the 14th century

 - Home to an Italian catholic community

 - Hosts various concerts, too

 (The east end of the Minoritenkirche with the famous bell tower)

 Visit the Minoritenkirche website and it offers a German and Italian version.
-For good reason: the Italian Congregation owns the church, which offers a home to the Italian Catholic community in Vienna.
+For good reason: the Italian Congregation has its home in the church, with the group’s roots going back to the early 17th century.

 Not that it was always so.
-The Italian Congregation began their ownership of the building in 1786, by which time the Minoritenkirche site had already enjoyed over 500 years of history.
+The Italian Congregation only began their association with the building in 1786, by which time the site had already enjoyed over 500 years of history.

 The trademark bell tower, for example, went up back then and proved a useful observation post during the Turkish sieges of 1529 and 1683.

 Curiously, the tower failed to ring out for decades following the loss of most of its bells to military requirements at the start of WWI.
 The situation was finally remedied in early 2024 with the arrival of 11 new bells from the Grassmayr traditional bell foundry in Innsbruck.